Orenburg

-Orenburg (Оренбу́рг, /ru/), formerly known as Chkalov (1938–1957), is the administrative center of Orenburg Oblast, Russia.
+Orenburg (Оренбу́рг, /ru/, Орынбор), formerly known as Chkalov (1938–1957), is the administrative center of Orenburg Oblast, Russia.
 It lies in Eastern Europe, near the boundary of Europe and Asia, along the banks of the Ural River, being approximately 1480 km southeast of Moscow.

 Orenburg is close to the border with Kazakhstan.
-It was the capital of the Kazakh ASSR from 1920 to 1925.
+Founded in the 18th century, the city was an important place for Kazakh–Russian trade in the 19th century, the founding place of the first two Kazakh republics in the 20th century, and then the first capital of the Kazakh ASSR from 1920 to 1925.

 Etymology

 Several historians have tried to explain the origins of the city's name.
 It was traditionally accepted that the word "orenburg" means a fortress on the River Or.
 In all probability, the word combination "orenburg" was proposed by I. K. Kirillov, the founder of the city.
 In 1734, in accordance with his project, a package of governmental documents was worked out.
 This was the starting point for Orenburg as a fortress city near the meeting of the Or and Ural rivers.

 On 7 June 1734, "A Privilege for Orenburg" (tsar's edict) was ordered by Empress Anna Ioannovna.

 While the construction site of the main fortress changed many times (down the River Ural), the name "Orenburg" has not changed since its founding in 1743.
 Between 1938 and 1957, the city was referred to as Chkalov, named after the famous Soviet pilot Valery Chkalov, although he was not born in and never lived in Orenburg, and never visited Orenburg.
 In 1954, Chkalov's five-meter bronze sculpture was erected on the occasion of his 50th birth anniversary; this was installed on a seven-meter pedestal on the Boulevard (the riverside promenade of the city, commonly named "Belovka").